akserg/ng2-webpack-demo/README.md

 # ng2-webpack-demo

-> An Angular 2 starter kit featuring [Angular 2](https://angular.io) and [Webpack](http://webpack.github.io/)
->
-> This project was generated with [angular-cli](https://github.com/angular/angular-cli) to demonstrate the use of different libraries such:
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+It demonstrates the use of different libraries such:
 > - [ng2-dnd](https://github.com/akserg/ng2-dnd): Angular 2 Drag-and-Drop without dependencies
 > - [ng2-toasty](https://github.com/akserg/ng2-toasty): Angular2 Toasty component shows growl-style alerts and messages for your application
 > - [ng2-slim-loading-bar](https://github.com/akserg/ng2-slim-loading-bar): Angular 2 component shows slim loading bar at the top of the page

 Online demo available [here](http://akserg.github.io/ng2-webpack-demo)

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class`.
+You can also use `ng generate directive/pipe/service/class/module`.

 ## Build